 In 2004, Deepdale welcomed possibly the most prestigious and fitting landmark to honour the city and Club's most famous son, Sir Tom Finney, with 'The Splash' statue.

-Located outside the National Football Museum, the unique design is based around the photograph taken of Sir Tom in PNE's match at a flooded Stamford Bridge in 1954.
-Designed and built by Peter Hodkinson, the monument represents the iconic status Finney has at Deepdale with the club taking the unprecedented step to honour a current living legend in this capacity.
+Located outside the former National Football Museum, the unique design is based around the photograph taken of Sir Tom in PNE's match at a flooded Stamford Bridge in 1954.
+Designed and built by Peter Hodkinson, the monument represents the iconic status Finney has at Deepdale with the Club taking the unprecedented step to honour a footballing legend in this capacity.

 The Walk of Fame was launched in December 2005 and commemorates players and supporters alike.
 Fans and residents of Preston have the opportunity to have their names and messages etched on bricks alongside that of PNE legends.
 Past themes have honoured players with over 300 appearances for the Club and the complete list of former managers.